 SUNDAY BIBLE READINGS

-Bible Readings at all our main services are usually taken from the NIV Version of the Holy Bible and follow ‘The Lectionary 2022 - According to the Common Worship Calendar and Lectionary’ authorised for use in the Church of England (Year A) .
+Bible Readings at all our main services are usually taken from the NIV Version of the Holy Bible and follow ‘The Lectionary 2024 - According to the Common Worship Calendar and Lectionary’ authorised for use in the Church of England (Year C) .

 You can find the readings for the Day on the Home Page link by clicking the picture of the service sheet, or on the Services Page.